mattmoore/mattmoore.github.io/content/posts/arch-linux-parallels-apple-silicon/index.md

 Make sure your partition types are set correctly.
 At minimum, you should have:

-- `BIOS Boot` - Set this to `2m`
-- `EFI System` - Set this to at least 300m.
-I typically allocate 512m.
+- `EFI System` - Set this to 512m.
 - `Linux swap` - I have this set to `8g`.
 What number you select depends on your use-cases.
 [Here's a decent article explaining swap sizes](https://opensource.com/article/19/2/swap-space-poll).
 - `Linux root (ARM-64)` - Remaining space of the drive.